 For some people, a vacation is to lie on the beach for hours, drinking a cocktail, and for others – to have time to visit a dozen museums, galleries, and shops.
 We are all different, and that’s why everyone has the right to wish for something for themselves personally from the trip.

-As a homework assignment, we advise you to draft a list of mandatory places in advance, think about event transportation solutions and discuss it.
+As a homework assignment, we advise you to draft a list of mandatory places in advance, think about event transportation solutions and discuss it with your travel companions.
 Try to take into account the wishes of everyone, look for common ground, and compromise.

-Do not be afraid to discuss every detail of the route – this will help to avoid a significant part of possible reasons for conflicts already on the journey itself.
+Don’t be afraid to discuss every detail of the route in advance and use the internet for travel planning – this will help to avoid a significant part of possible reasons for conflicts on the journey itself.

 It may seem a little strange, but having a group leader most often works for the benefit of the group.
 With the approval of the leader, the group must decide who will take care of what.
 It always makes sense to divide each activity into smaller tasks and make someone responsible.